Geethen/gee4ec/content/post/practical-7.md

 **Area calculation and plotting**

 There are multiple ways to go about calculating the area of each of the three classes.
-We will look at three of these ways.
+We will look at three different ways.
 This will also help you to become familiar with the common trade-offs between computational requirements the amount and the complexity of code you need to write.

 **Option 1**